hafizdwp/Commu/README.md

 ```

-## The current minus feature :
+## Current minus feature :
-  - cannot upload image yet.
+  - cannot upload image (on send message) yet.
-  - the current glide in the app skip all caches method. so the image will load everytime a "refresh" event trigerred. fixing this soon.
+  - select image from gallery (to change profile picture) script only work for xiaomi's phone. other than that will result in crash.